 C. Make survey results more available and consolidate survey results for further analysis where appropriate

-In order to ensure that all surveys have an equal opportunity for successful deployment and to protect potential respondents from being overburdened with survey requests, we require that any person or group asking to conduct a survey using Kenyon students, alumni, staff, or faculty as the primary response group or using Kenyon's resources to conduct a survey gain approval from and schedule deployment through the Office of Institutional Research (IR) and, when conflicts between surveys exist, the Institutional Research Advisory Committee.
+We do our best to ensure that all surveys have an equal opportunity for successful deployment.
+Our goal is to protect potential respondents from being overburdened with survey requests.
+To that end, we require that any person or group asking to conduct a survey using Kenyon students, alumni, staff, or faculty as the primary response group gain approval from and schedule deployment through the Office of Institutional Research (IR).
+Additionally if you are using Kenyon's resources to conduct a survey you must also gain approval from the Office of Institutional Research.

 Coordinating questionnaires or surveys through the Office of Institutional Research can frequently help you maximize your response rate.
 However the following are some examples of questionnaires that are NOT required to be scheduled through the IR: